 For more information and an overview of some features please see the Presentation at Compose :: Melbourne 2016.

 - helping programmers more confidently understand their programs, making debugging easier.
-Purity also makes it easier to apply many optimisations including automatic parallelisation.
+Side-effect free semantics also make it easier to apply many optimisations including automatic parallelisation.
 Plasma uses a resource system to make effects safe.
 Resources are composable unlike monads.

 - A strong, static type system

 - supporting ADTs, parametric polymorphism, interfaces and type inference.

 - Eager evaluation makes performance and other behaviours more predictable.

 - Direct support for loops

 - for map, reduce, filter and combinations.
 Loops work on different aggregate types.
 See Loops in the reference manual.